ShakNat/DupyliCate/README.md

 ```
 ## Description of output files

+- **md5sum.tsv**: Contains the md5sums of every input file used in a particular run of the tool

+- **run_parameters.json**: json file that keeps a record of all the parameters used for a particular run of the tool

 - **Duplication landscape plots**: Histogram plots of normalized bit scores of a gene's second best hit and self hit in self alignment of the sample; Depicts the genome level gene duplication status.

 - **BUSCO QC Summary file**: TSV file with information about BUSCO completeness, duplication, Feff (pseudo-ploidy number - approximate indication of ploidy)